Dave-Ochi/powerHouseCenter.org/README.md

 ## Features
 - Responsive layout for desktop and mobile
 - Clean, minimal CSS-based design
-- Small client-side JavaScript for interactivity (if needed)
+- Small client-side JavaScript for interactivity
 - Easy to deploy via GitHub Pages or any static host

 ## Tech stack